arfc/moltres/CONTRIBUTING.md

 -   Use a branching workflow similar to the one described in the [progit gitbook](http://progit.org/book/ch3-4.html).

--   Keep your own "master" and "develop" branches in sync with the main repository's "master" and "develop" branches.
-Specifically, do not push your own commits directly to your "master" and "develop" branches.
+-   Keep your own "master" and "devel" branches in sync with the main repository's "master" and "devel" branches.
+Specifically, do not push your own commits directly to your "master" and "devel" branches.

 -   Any commit should *pass all tests* (see [Running Tests](#running-tests)).